 - National Grid is grateful for the comments received - National Grid's preferred option at this stage is Option 1A and would like to progress this option with Stakeholders as a possible solution.
-In doing so National Grid is open to further suggestions if some elements are identified to be particularly challenging. - As part of this approach Option 1A has been favoured over Option 1B (EN 50549) on the following basis: - Of the stakeholder comments received, more are in favour of option 1A than 1B. - EN50549 is not that easy to interpret - Option 1B in unclear in its treatment of transient overvoltage issues The upper half of Figure ECC.6.3.16 (see slide 12) is unclear and it would be easier to specify the requirement in the Bilateral Agreement which would be expected to be consistent (at the time of writing with TGN288). - EN50549 appears to be written towards rotating machines rather than full converter based plant or HVDC Systems. - Additional reactive current in the negative sequence although feasible for HVDC introduces control challenges in terms of energy balance and overall network voltage support performance.
-Although the negative phase sequence current can help mitigate voltage impedances during unbalanced faults this will be dependent upon the network configuration, transformer arrangements and array layout - EN50549 defines requirements in respect of positive and negative phase sequence current injection which we see as challenging, requiring further guidance but also if this specific area requires further analysis it is likely to require a further workgroup.
+In doing so National Grid is open to further suggestions if some elements are identified to be particularly challenging. - - Of the stakeholder comments received, more are in favour of option 1A than 1B. - EN50549 is not that easy to interpret - Option 1B in unclear in its treatment of transient overvoltage issues The upper half of Figure ECC.6.3.16 (see slide 12) is unclear and it would be easier to specify the requirement in the Bilateral Agreement which would be expected to be consistent (at the time of writing with TGN288). - EN50549 appears to be written towards rotating machines rather than full converter based plant or HVDC Systems. - Additional reactive current in the negative sequence although feasible for HVDC introduces control challenges in terms of energy balance and overall network voltage support performance.
+Although the negative phase sequence current can help mitigate voltage impedances during unbalanced faults this will be dependent upon the network configuration, transformer arrangements and array layout - EN50549 defines requirements in respect of positive and negative phase sequence current injection which we see as challenging, requiring further guidance but also if this specific area requires further analysis it is likely to require a further workgroup. - Option 1A is believed to be reasonably flexible